makersacademy/frontend-api-challenge/README.md

 - Major MAJOR refactoring.
 The project is a mess at the moment, there's some mammoth functions and very little DRY.
 - Maybe design my own backend API.
 We did actually do this a while back on the course, in Sinatra.
 At some point I want to learn Node.js so this could be a great test bed for that.
 Although saying that I do like seeing all my coursemate's gibberish test Peeps in the feed.
 - Customize appearance.
 Maybe 4 or 5 themes you can select from.
+- Maybe getting looking nicer on mobile.
+Very much out of the scope of this challenge, but looks a little janky.